Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Hmm.
 All rules, no thoughts. *Stupid,* like I said."
 Yan stripped the last meat off his prey’s bones with his teeth, and tossed the bone into the fire.
 "Maybe, this is a gods-blessing in disguise.
 The sky-people Jooyun talks about are *very* sick.
 Maybe this would help them heal."

-"Maybe...but the gods would re-make them to this place, like the gods make everyone for their place.
+"Maybe... but the gods would re-make them to this place, like the gods make everyone for their place.
 Jooyun and *Tis-* dale call that ‘ev-o-*loo-* shun.’
 But," Vemik considered, "they also think maybe that’s part of why we and the City-People were so different, too."

 "We come from the same place," Yan pointed out.
 "So a people’s place isn’t the only thing that matters?"